-Steve: Well, changing the design to interface with FAL is not an easy project.
-Extrattz Yeah, there were major changes.
-Jon: But in no sense did they alter the functionalx major functions and controls?
+Steve: Well, changing the design to interface with TAL is not an easy project.
+Erkzałkz Yeah, there were major changes.

+Jon: But in no sense did they alter the functions2x major functions and controls?

 Steve: Yeah, just to get the thing to work.
-I dont know if we used that chip again, either.
-It was the same 1445.
-I still ahve ome ofsthose cards around.
-We built extra cards, and this unit htt's out ion the coarst right now was built with those.
-You c ould switch it between PAL and NTSC by varying some of the filigit filter parameters and the burst flipping sircuit which we s imply took out of . . .
-And we never built a proc amp for it; we never put them saxcardsx in hard, becuase the Australian one used a switcher and later on we used a Proto-board.
+I don't know if we used that chip again, either.
+It was the same 1645.
+I still abve ome ofsthose cards around.
+We built extra cards, and this unit htt's out inn the coarst right now was built with those.
+You could switch it between PAL and NTSC by varying some of the fixigt filter parameters and the burst flipping sircuit which we simply took out of . . .
+And we never built a proc amp for it: we never put them suncardsx in hard, because the Australian one used a switcher and later on we used a Proto-board.
 Finally we made some cards up on actual breadboards.
 But the first NTSC one literally a Prototype board; all it did was add burst, because it filtered it off coming in and added it coming out.
+O2

-023 Rutt-Burris, page 34 side 3 023 to doing that.
+Rutt-Durris, page 34 side 3 023

+And we didn't strip sync because we didn't see any advantage to doing that.
 Itwas just one more thing to go wrong.

-And we didn't strip sync because we didn't see any advantage